Bedrock-OSS/bedrock-wiki/docs/entities/sleeping-entities.md

 ## Features

 -  Entity sleeps during the night and wakes up at day time
--  Interaction with entity will wake it up
+-  Interaction with entity will wake it up and after a while it goes sleeping again
--  If entity is hurt, it wakes up and again goes sleeping after a while
+-  If entity is hurt, it wakes up
 ## Behavior Pack

 In this section behavior pack components will be discussed.